SantaClaas/elmish-web-components/README.md

 ## A Note on Performance

 Performance is not my first concern but important.
 Much of the code I write is allocating new objects as I prefer immutability and I'll change it when required later when I have concrete measurements.

+## Roadmap 🛣️

+- Allow easy separation of styling and markup for components
+- Create new app after user wants to authorize with server for that server and persist credentials in storage
+- Implement easy routing